 The John Menzies bookstall on platform 2 of Stirling station attracts the attention of customers both young and old.

 Stirling station was well known for its floral displays.
+There used to be a greenhouse beyond platform 10 at the station to which railway staff were able to grow flowers for the station.
 The bookstall we can see is well decked with flower pots and the stairs leading to the bridge over to other platforms have hanging baskets.

 11 Jul 1989